 What is digital accessibility?

 Digital accessibility is about taking positive steps to make our websites, documents and apps as useable by as many people as possible.
-New regulations mean that we are working towards a deadline of 23 September 2019 for new websites and documents.
+The 2018 regulations mean that we have been working towards a deadline of 23 September 2019 for new websites and documents.
 Other deadlines are detailed in our briefing presentation.
 We have also written a blog post about our approach and preparations.

 - Our digital accessibility tutorial (UoY staff should search our HR LMS for ‘accessibility’) gives you an overview of what the regulations are about, why it is important to get on board and helps you to action plan your next steps.